Drama and Theatre

 Lower 4 are taught in class groups where the focus is on getting to know one another, communication, drama skills and fun!
 The course is entirely practical and allows pupils to explore vocal, physical, directorial and creative skills.

-Lower 4 pupils ‘cut their teeth’ in performance as part of the Young Norfolk Arts Festival in June where they stage short, scripted group performances.
+Lower 4 pupils ‘cut their teeth’ in performance as part of Gather in June where they stage short, scripted group performances.

 In Upper 4, pupils participate in one double drama lesson per week on a half-termly rotation with the Music department.
 The focus during this year is still upon practice but also gives pupils a grounding in theatre - practitioners, production and performance, as well as terminology and theatrical styles.